 When testing printers for use in primary and middle schools we prioritise reliability, usability, durability and affordability.

-The following printers were all good in their own way but would not be our first choice for schools.
+The following printers were all good in their own way but have since been discontinued.
 It’s possible that newer versions of these printers or more technical knowledge amongst teaching staff could make these printers great for schools.

 Robo C2 (2017): a good printer.
 No air filter, however.